StanfordWELab/InflowGeneration/README.md

 ## ​ GPR Model
 ### Hyperparameters
-Hyperparameters are defined in [`hyperparametersGPR.py`](./hyperparametersGPR.py) and imported into other scripts.
+Hyperparameters (and some other similarly used variables like model IDs) are defined in [`hyperparametersGPR.py`](./hyperparametersGPR.py) and imported into other scripts.

 ### Scripts
 ![Simulation Domain](./Images/Simulation%20Domains.png)